 No, if you really want to understand an appellate judge, look to his or her separate writings.
 Of course, most separate opinions don’t say much about the judge’s philosophy or personality; sometimes a judge thinks the panel just got it wrong.
 Even so, despite the fact that not all separate writings are windows to the soul, it is still true that reading opinions that judges don’t have to write can be telling.
 Dissents, after all, are how judges commune with “the brooding spirit of the law.”

 Last week’s post addressed “the uneasy relationship between judges and scholars.”
 I did not make any claims about what the relationship ought to be, but rather just observed that the D.C.
 Circuit had not cited any scholarship since October.
 This week, I’ve decided to do something similar.
 Since I started this series in mid-August, who has been writing separate opinions?
-It turns out that no one been writing separately more often than Judge Henderson.
+It turns out that no one has been writing separately more often than Judge Henderson.

 Let’s begin with concurrences, in reverse chronological order.